14 Ecommerce Tips to Boost Sales for Small Businesses

 Bring potential customers to your site with engaging and informative blog posts

-Search Engine Optimization (SEO) is the science of making sure your content ranks highly when searching for a related term on Google or Bing.
+Search engine optimization (SEO) is the science of making sure your content ranks highly when searching for a related term on search engines like Google or Bing.

 It’s incredibly important to use SEO strategies because 90% of the users never make it beyond the first page of results.